 Mesa, Arizona — We're excited to announce that Pacific Coast Hospice has passed our Federal Medicare Survey with no deficiencies!
+The CMS San Francisco Regional Office has accepted the State's recommendation for approval and Pacific Coast Hospice is now Medicare Certified.
 When an organization receives a deficiency-free survey you can expect high quality of care.
 It means that, during a hospice's most recent inspection, surveyors found no deficiencies in patient care, services, or the environment of care.
-Inspections like this are conducted by the Arizona Department of Health Services in accordance with strict guidelines set by the Centers for Medicare & Medicaid Services.
-These surveys evaluate areas including policies and procedures, patient care, quality of care, medication administration, medical records, sanitation, staff competencies, [Read More]
+Inspections like this are conducted by the Arizona Department of Health Services in accordance with strict guidelines set by the Centers for Medicare & Medicaid [Read More]

 Mesa, Arizona — Pacific Coast Hospice joins leading Arizona providers in co-signing an Open Letter to State Leadership.
 Dear Governor Ducey, Since the reopening of Arizona’s economy, our health risk has drastically increased.
 The sad fact is that nothing has changed regarding COVID-19 since the Stay at Home Executive Order was put into effect on March 31.
 Since the Executive Order was lifted, many Arizonans believe something has changed, and it is somehow now safe to resume normal life.
 Sadly, this is far from the truth.
 There is no vaccine and no treatment for COVID-19, and it is just as contagious [Read More]